qguv/weechat-autoconf/README.md

 ## Ignore

 Usually you want to make sure to exclude sensitive information such as nicks, usernames, passwords and the like.
-Thus the config file ignores the following default patterns:
+Thus it ignores the following patterns by default:

 ```
 *.nicks,